-The market risk of the fund and of the reference portfolio with no derivatives is calculated using the value-at-risk ("VaR") method.
-As the VaR method, the Company uses historical simulation with the following parameters: a confidence interval of 99% and an effective historical observation period of at least one year.
+of at least one year.
 The VaR is the highest possible loss that, with 99% probability, will not be exceeded within the specified holding period.
 The VaR therefore does not indicate the maximum possible loss.
 When calculating the VaR, the Company records market price risks from all transactions.
 By means of the risk model, it quantifies the change in the value of the assets held in the fund over time.
-The VaR is thus a limit, expressed as a monetary amount, for potential losses in a portfolio between two given points in time.
+The VaB is thus a limit. expressed as a monetary amount, for potential losses in a portfolio between two given points in time.
 This change in value is determined by random events, namely, the future development of market prices, and can therefore not be predicted with certainty.
 The market risk to be determined in each case can be estimated only with a certain degree of probability.